6 Min Read

 - The wife you divorced and now realize you loved all along

-- The kids you’ve disappointed and disillusioned
+- The kids you’ve disappointed and alienated

 - The affair that didn’t last

-Dr. Kurt often helps people navigate this stress as they try to repair the damage they’ve done.
+Dr. Kurt helps people navigate this stress as they try to repair the damage they’ve done.
 Here's what he had to say,

 I often tell people that much of my job in counseling is helping people clean up the messes they've made.
 Too often it's after the fact that I get asked, 'How do I fix this?'
 Rather than beforehand, 'I think I'm going to do something stupid.
 How do I stop myself?'
-Everyone has regrets after a midlife crisis - the person who went through it does for sure (even if they'll never admit it out loud), but almost always their partner does too as they look back and see how they could have responded differently and better.
+Everyone has regrets after a midlife crisis - the person who went through it does for sure (even if they'll almost never admit it out loud), and their partner does too as they look back and see how they could have responded differently and better.
 Having regrets isn't the worst thing.
 Not working through the emotional baggage and learning from regrets is the biggest mistake of all.
 Regrets don't go away - you either learn how to put them in their place or allow them to be a heavy burden you carry with you forever."

 Coming to terms with these midlife crisis regrets can be difficult and, depending upon the level of damage, may require the assistance of an experienced counselor.